Devslother/Astro-my/src/content/learn/use-case-kubernetes-architecture/index.md

   Azure.
 Here’s how Tetrate’s offerings address key aspects of microservices architecture, observability, and.
 ---
-# Use Case and Architecture for Tetrate with Kubernetes and Istio

-### Article content

 How our solutions help organizations implement a robust zero trust security model using Istio and Envoy in Kubernetes environments, particularly on platforms like [AWS](/blog/migrating-from-aws-app-mesh-to-istio-a-comprehensive-guide/) and Azure.
 Here’s how Tetrate’s offerings address key aspects of microservices architecture, observability, and security:

 ## Use Cases